Arklydiem/Arklydiem/README.md

     I'm Arthur Gomez and I study at 42 Angouleme.
 </h1>

-- :telescope: I’m currently study to pass my last Exam.
+- :telescope: I’m currently studying to pass my last Exam.

 - :seedling: Searching how to create a Minecraft Java Edition Mod.